wjclavell/Project1_Portfolio/project-worksheet.md

 List of features to be included, prioritized in a [Time and Priority Matrix](https://res.cloudinary.com/wjclavell/image/upload/v1594481600/Time-Priority-Matrix_project1.png)

-Estimated time to complete: 20hrs (feel like it will definitely be more oncw I get started)
+Estimated time to complete: 20hrs (feel like it will definitely be more once I get started)

 Break those features into MVP and PostMVP so you can guarantee you will have a fully functioning project to demo.